hkyle-bit/Diet-Tracker-Project/README.md

 ## App Description and Purpose

 This application is meant to help the user track their health on a general basis.
 The user must input correct values for all fields except for the hazardous materials section.
-These fields are automatically calculated based on average values.
+The hazardous materials fields are automatically calculated based on average values.

 ## Installation and Setup Instructions